How to Properly Moisturize Dry Feet

 Important Things to Know About Washing and Moisturizing Feet

-Alternatively, use moisturizer and moisturizing Socks – Some specialist foot creams come with lightweight ‘socks’ that you put on after applying the moisturizer.
-The ‘socks’ keep your feet a little warmer, which means that the creams absorb better into dry areas.
+Alternatively, use moisturizer and moisturizing socks.
+Some special foot creams come with lightweight socks that you put on after applying the moisturizer.
+The socks keep your feet a little warmer, which means that the creams absorb better into dry areas.
 After applying moisturizer, put your feet up for a few minutes with the socks on, but just for a few minutes, and when you remove the socks pat any excess moisturizer away using a thick towel.
 Remember that ordinary socks won't do for this!
-The special socks are very thin and the material is smooth - normal socks will just rub the moisturizer off before it has a chance to work.
+The special socks are very thin and the material is smooth.
+Normal socks will just rub the moisturizer off before it has a chance to work.

 Weekly Foot Care Routine

 - Soak your feet in warm water.
 Having a long luxurious bath using bath oils or bubble bath can make this easy, but the UK’s Society for Chiropodists and Podiatrists warns against soaking feet too much as it strips away your natural foot oils, so save soaking for a weekly treat.

 - While your feet are still wet, use a pumice stone and gently rub any hard skin away, or alternatively, wash them with a foot scrub product.
 Don’t scrub with a pumice stone, and if your feet feel sore or tender, stop using it straight away.

 - Now is a good time to trim those nails, while they’re soft from soaking in the bath.
 Trim them in a straight line and don’t trim too close to the toes—digging in and cutting them too enthusiastically, especially at the corners, can cause ingrowing nails, which are very painful and in severe cases may need surgery to correct the problem.